ipc2023-htn/ipc2023-htn.github.io/index.md

 ## Tracks
+There will be (up to, provided sufficient interesst) six tracks in IPC's HTN track.
+These are:
+ - Total-Order Agile
+ - Total-Order Satisficing
+ - Total-Order Optimal
+ - Partial-Order Agile
+ - Partial-Order Satisficing
+ - Partial-Order Optimal

+The semantics of these tracks is explained in the following.

+### Total-Order
+ - In the total-order tracks, all task networks will be totally-ordered sequences of tasks

+### Partial-Order
+ - In the partial-order tracks, task networks may contain any arbitrary partial order of tasks.

-### Optimal Track - Total-Order
+### Agile Track
  - single CPU core
  - 8Gb memory limit
- - 30min time limit
+ - 5min time limit
- - Plans must be optimal
- - The score of a planner is the number of solved tasks
+ - The cost of the discovered plan is ignored, only the CPU time to discover a plan is counted.
+ - The score of a planner on a solved task is 1 if the task was solved within 1 second and 0 if the task was not solved within the resource limits.
+If the task was solved in T seconds (1 ≤ T ≤ 300) then its score is 1 - log(T)/log(300).
+The score of a planner is the sum of its scores for all tasks.
- - If a suboptimal or invalid plan is returned, all tasks in the domain are counted as unsolved.
+ - If an invalid plan is returned, all tasks in the domain are counted as unsolved.
  - If that happens in more than one domain, the entry is disqualified.

-### Satisficing Track - Total-Order
+### Satisficing Track
  - single CPU core
  - 8Gb memory limit
  - 30min time limit